nullivex/object-manage/README.md

 ## Inheritance

-It is also useful to use ObjectManage as a superconstructor for libraries with options.
+It is also useful to use ObjectManage as a super constructor for libraries with options.

 Here is a quick example